SlabLU: A Two-Level Sparse Direct Solver for Elliptic PDEs: Algorithm and complexity costs

 \section{Algorithm and complexity costs}

-In this section, we provide a summary of the proposed algorithm, and discuss its efficient parallelization using batched linear algebra on a GPU.
+In this section, we provide a summary of the proposed algorithm and discuss its complexity costs.
 We also analyze the complexity costs, and choose the buffer size $b$ as a function of the number of grid points $N=n_1 n_2$, in order to balance costs and achieve competitive complexities for the build and solve times.
-While our discussion on choosing $b$ focuses on the 5-point stencil model problem, the conclusions are generally applicable to other discretizations.

 We briefly summarize the algorithm for SlabLU.
 In Stage One, we compute factorizations of the form